INTERMITTENT / REDUCED SCHEDULE LEAVES FAQS

 4. How much and how long can I take intermittent/reduced schedule leave if I am FMLA/CFRA eligible?

-Within a 12 month period from your leave start date:
+Within a 12-month period from your leave start date:

 - Intermittent: Up to 60 work days.
-Note: Military caregiver leave, up to 130 days.
+Note: Military caregiver leave - up to 130 days.

 - Reduced schedule: The general rule is to multiple the number of hours you work per day by 60 days.
-If you work 8 hours per day and 5 days per week, the maximum amount of intermittent / reduced leave is 480 hours.
+If you work 8 hours per day for 5 days per week, the maximum amount of intermittent / reduced leave is 480 hours.

-- See #14 for sample scenarios.
+- See #15 for some sample scenarios.

 6. How can I confirm if I am eligible for FMLA/CFRA intermittent/reduced schedule leave?

-If you think you are eligible but not sure, contact the Leaves Team (see #12).
+If you think you are eligible but not sure, contact the Leaves Team (see #13).
 A team member will let you know if you meet the eligibility requirements (see #2).

 7. The Leaves Team confirmed my eligibility to take intermittent/reduced schedule leave.
 How do I apply?